snail007/goproxy/README.md

 #### Docker installation

 Dockerfile root of project uses multistage build and alpine project to comply with best practices.
-Uses golang 1.10.3 for building as noted in the project README.md and will be pretty small image. total extracted size will be 17.3MB for goproxy version 5.0.
+Uses golang 1.10.3 for building as noted in the project README.md and will be pretty small image. total extracted size will be 17.3MB for goproxy latest version.

-The default build process builds the master branch (latest commits/ cutting edge), and it can be configured to build specific version, just edit Dockerfile before build, following builds release version 4.7:
+The default build process builds the master branch (latest commits/ cutting edge), and it can be configured to build specific version, just edit Dockerfile before build, following builds release version 5.2:

 ```
-ARG GOPROXY_VERSION=v5.0
+ARG GOPROXY_VERSION=v5.2
 ```

 To Run: